HypothesisWorks/hypothesis/docs/data.rst

 display consistently on different machines, so we'll restrict them in our doctest.

-The way Hypothesis handles this is with the :py:func:`recursive` function which you pass in a base case and a function that given a strategy for your data type returns a new strategy for it.
+The way Hypothesis handles this is with the :py:func:`recursive` function which you pass in a base case and a function that, given a strategy for your data type, returns a new strategy for it.
 So for example:

 .. doctest::